XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### User Data Manager

 Includes all the user data tools from main XMB plus some more additions.
 Things like Save Data, Trophies and user folders are contained here.

-### Multi-Media Manager

-Browse, Copy, Rename and Play all your PS3's internal hdds media from one location.
-All options from the normal XMB categories are available in one new  combined category

 ### Web Links